 We now return to the path, which runs along the bottom of the valley next to the river, between slopes of limestone and quartzite rock and a vegetation formed by riparian forest, carbayeras and chestnut spots.
 If we travel the Senda del Oso by bicycle and given the small gap between the start and end points (145 m and 450 m.) it becomes a pleasant ride, accessible for cyclists of any level.
 The total time spent on completing the route, in both directions, will be about 3 hours.

-Walking It will take us much more.
+By walking It will take us much more.
 We must think about the return, so we will only face the kilometers that we can afford before returning for the journey.
 It is also possible that someone waits for us with the car at the end of the route.

 How many kilometers is the Bear Route?